 The Company accounts for stock-based compensation in accordance with FASB ASC 718, "Compensation - Stock Compensation."
 Under the fair value recognition provision of the ASC, stock-based compensation cost is estimated at the grant date based on the fair value of the award.
 The Company estimates the fair value of stock options and warrants granted using the Black-Scholes-Merton option pricing model.
-Stock based compensation expense for employees amounted to \$140,000 and \$233,000 for the three months ended March 31, 2020 and 2019, respectively.
-Stock compensation expense for employees and directors were included in operating expenses on the accompanying Condensed Consolidated Statements of Income.
+Stock based compensation expense for employees amounted to \$74,000 and \$93,000 for the three months ended June 30, 2020 and 2019, respectively, and \$214,000 and \$326,000 for the six months ended June 30, 2020 and 2019, respectively.
+Stock compensation expense for directors amounted to \$46,000 and \$0 for the three months ended June 30, 2020 and 2019, respectively and \$101,000 and \$131,000 for the six months ended June 30, 2020 and 2019, respectively.
+Stock compensation expense for employees and directors was included in operating expenses on the accompanying Condensed Consolidated Statements of Operations.